The Best AI Certifications Worth Getting in 2026 (And Which Ones to Skip)

 - Your employer values them — some industries (healthcare, finance, government) have formal requirements

-- You want to validate existing skills — you already know the material but need the credential
+- You want to validate existing skills — you already know the material but need the credential to prove it

 Tier 1: Worth the Investment